Napolitain/napolitain.github.io/src/content/blog/stop-with-python-already.md

 ---
-title: "The Fallacy of Easy Languages: Why Python and Node Aren't the Panacea"
+title: "Choose a Scripting Language.
+Choose Go. (or Zig)"
 description: ""
-date: 2025-11-21
+date: 2025-12-03
-tags: ["go", "python", "nodejs"]
+tags: ["go", "python", "nodejs", "zig"]
 draft: false
 ---

-## The Fallacy of Easy Languages: Why Python and Node Aren't the Panacea
+## Choose a Scripting Language.
+Choose Go. (or Zig)

 Many in the development world constantly push for **Python** or **Node.js** for virtually everything, suggesting that using a "compiled" language, or, heaven forbid, attempting to optimize anything "prematurely" is the root of all evil. **What a farce\!**

 This craze for "easiness" and the immediate availability of packages has directly led to the heavily bloated ecosystems of PyPI and NPM.
 This, in turn, has resulted in an overwhelming amount of **security issues** due to supply chain attacks and massive runtime costs (both memory and compute).
 Developer cost increases due to the reliance on extra tooling for linting and rule enforcement that isn't built into the languages themselves, and lengthy package installation times in CI/CD pipelines.

 If you choose today to write a Node or Python project using their native tooling (npm or pip), it simply **won't be fast**.
 And the code?
 Slow, prone to bugs, and difficult to maintain.

-### The Myth of Simplicity

 Another farce is the claim that Python and Node are inherently easier to use than compiled languages.